Skip to main content

 Print the Map

-function in the map enables you to export an image of the map in different visual layouts and file formats.
-You can find detailed instructions for printing the map below.
+The Print function in the map enables users to export an image of the map in different visual layouts and file formats.
+Detailed instructions for printing the map are outlined below.

 The “MAP_ONLY” layout will produce a screenshot of the map, whereas the other layouts (e.g., A3 Portrait, A4 Landscape, etc.) will include a title and map Legend in addition to the screenshot.